GuidanceMantras/GuidanceMantras/README.md

 - Self-management, self-control, self-love defines your personalities and character when nobody is there to watch/look-out in your life.
 - Keep your ego aside in life when you need to be better person, ego make your life hell.
 - Do not carry over ego or fight with anyone

+### Chain of effects in life
+- will be added with diagram
+-
+## Mind and Manasu and Soul
+- Keep your mind pure and negative free
+- Mind/Manasu helps you in your thoughts either positive/negative
+- Manasu always should be pure
+- Read about manasu/mind here https://www.quora.com/What-do-we-call-Manasu-in-English
+- Mind/Manasu control your thoughts
+- Sould should always be pure and free of negative thoughts

+### Discipline and Persistance
+- Drink One glass of water(hot/cold) after wake up everyday

 ### How to learn new language mainly English
 - Keep a book and start learning english grammer for 30 minutes each day here on youtube https://www.youtube.com/@engvidRebecca